http://www.healingtherapies.info/ChickenFeet.htm

 temperature of from about 100 DEG F. to about 120 DEG F. was

 passed through a spray dryer.
-The inlet temperature of the air was
+The inlet temperature of the air

-The resulting non-antigenic Protein Hydrolysate powder, being
+DEG F. The resulting non-antigenic Protein Hydrolysate powder,

-impervious container so that it would not cake.
+moisture impervious container so that it would not cake.

 The resulting powder assayed as follows: